How Small is Too Small – The NAA Mini Revolver

 Too Small?

-The NAA Mini Revolver is too small for me.
+The NAA Mini Revolver is too small for me, and while you can typically find holsters in lots of different sizes, you can forget about finding a holster small enough to fit this gun.
 I can’t shoot it well or fast.
 It is quite reliable and gave me no issues with any ammunition I put through it.
 I would rather have the NAA Mini Revolver than not if it was my only choice.
 I would never intentionally choose this weapon as my main carry gun.
 It’s just too small and too hard to shoot well.
 I don’t mind the .22LR as a defensive cartridge in microsized guns.

 I can see this being a last-ditch choice if I needed to carry in a Speedo, but outside of a very niche use case, it’s not for me.
 I do enjoy it, though.
 I love how well-made it is, and there is clear attention to detail and quality with the gun.
 I think I’ll carry my 9mm PF940SC.
 It’s a unique novelty that shows just how small a repeating firearm can be.